linagora/tmail-backend/tmail-backend/tmail-third-party/ai-bot/README.md

-# OpenAI third party
+# AIBot third party

-We provide a mailet extension for OpenAI integration.
+We provide a mailet extension for OpenAI-compatible APIs integration.
 The goal is to provide a mail bot at e.g. `gpt@example.com` that replies to users' questions.

-To use this extension, please plug the external jar `tmail-open-ai-jar-with-dependencies.jar` into your TMail application.
+To use this extension, please plug the external jar `tmail-ai-bot-jar-with-dependencies.jar` into your TMail application.

 Sample `mailetcontainer.xml` configuration: